 It can be quite frustrating that you don’t receive any update for days or even weeks and one day you directly receive the package while the tracking status remains stuck at the ‘Inbound Out Of Customs’.

-Mostly all of this happens due to a lack of scanning and the tracking status gets updated after two or three days, when you have already received your package.
+Generally it happens due to a lack of scanning and the tracking status gets updated after two or three days, when you have already received your package.

 Package is Returned